Arachnid/uscc/index.md

 # Frequently Asked Questions

+## Who can participate

+Anyone over the age of 13 except the judges and the organiser, Nick Johnson, and those who live in areas where contests of this kind are prohibited.

 ## Why are you doing this?

 Writing secure code is as much about behaving in a way users expect as it is about the technical aspects of software engineering, and 'hacking' is as much about exploiting differences between expected behaviour and real behaviour as it is about finding an exploiting bugs.
 We want to highlight this discrepancy, and make people think hard about how things _actually_ work.
 In the process, we hope people will learn more about writing secure software, and establish new guidelines and best practices to help reduce the risk of 'underhanded' coding adversely affecting a real project.